 Enraf-Nonius Powder Diffraction Systems 120

-The laboratory has three Enraf-Nonius Powder Diffraction Systems 120.
-Rapid data acquisition is achieved by using an INEL 120º curved position sensitive detector (PSD).
-The set up of each machine varies as follows:
+Our laboratory has two Enraf-Nonius Powder Diffraction Systems 120.
+Rapid data acquisition is achieved by using an INEL 120º curved position sensitive detector.

 - GeniX High Flux Beam Delivery System - Cu Ka radiation - used with high-temperature stage (Anton Paar HTK10, 20-1600ºC) for monitoring phase transformations and reactions, very small samples possible (micro-to-milligrams, short data collection due to high-flux X-ray source)